fschuch/xcompact3d_toolbox/docs/index.rst

 Data structure is provided by xarray_ (see `Why xarray?`_), that introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy_-like arrays, which allows for a more intuitive, more concise, and less error-prone developer experience.
-It integrates tightly with dask_ for parallel computing.
+It integrates tightly with dask_ for parallel computing and hvplot_ for interactive data visualization.

-Finally, Xcompact3d Toolbox is fully integrated with the new *Sandbox Flow Configuration*.
+Finally, Xcompact3d-toolbox is fully integrated with the new *Sandbox Flow Configuration*.
 The idea is to easily provide everything that Xcompact3d needs from a `Jupyter Notebook`_, like initial conditions, solid geometry, boundary conditions, and the parameters.
 It makes life easier for beginners, that can run